Everyone is Not the Same

 Behavioral Segmentation

-As the name suggests, behavioral segmentation involves dividing customers based on behaviors such as their purchasing habits, loyalty to a brand, or usage of a product or service.
+As the name suggests, behavioral segmentation involves looking at customer data such as their purchasing behavior, loyalty to a brand, or usage of a product or service.

 The value of this type of segmentation lies in its ability to help businesses understand which customers are most likely to make repeat purchases or to recommend a product or service to others.
 A customer evangelist is one of the most powerful (and valuable) resources a company can have.
 Why?
 Because it’s one thing for a company to advertise and tell someone how great their product or service is, but it’s quite another for a human being to say, “Hey, I’ve tried this product, it’s amazing, and here’s why…”.